sikhwalmeenal-png/Promethyx-Phythoplant-AI-/README.md

 # Promethyx – Phythoplant AI

-Listening to Nature Before It Speaks
+"Listening to Nature Before It Speaks"

 A smart Edge AI-based plant stress detection system using ESP32, TinyML, and bioelectric signal monitoring.